herf/spdurl/README.md

 #### Example

-Compressing a spectrum recorded from an x-rite meter from 380-730nm in 10nm spacing gives a result like this (136 bytes, including the date):
+Compressing a spectrum recorded from an x-rite meter from 380-730nm in 10nm spacing gives a result like this:

 ```
 var spdurl = require("./spdurl");